ULB-Darmstadt/django-shibboleth-ds/README.rst

 The mixin itself does not throw any errors.
-This has the benefit, that you can use it as a mixin without sorrows and use your own translation.
+This has the benefit that you can use it as a mixin without sorrows and use your own translations.
-The easiest way to deal with errors is in the template.
+The easiest way to deal with errors is in the template:

 .. code:: html